 Violent extremism continues to plague Pakistan, as the government struggles to combat militant groups that contribute to political, economic, and social instability.
-Numerous terrorist organizations operate within the nation's borders, launching attacks on the Pakistani population and in neighboring Afghanistan and India.1 as opposed to foreign, enemies.
-They offer distinct advantages over the military in counterinsurgency and counterterrorism efforts, as they "have a permanent presence in cities, towns, and villages; a better understanding of the threat environment in these areas; and better human intelligence."
-Police are also better positioned to execute a citizen-centric approach to fighting militant groups-a strategy shift that could more effectively counter a growing Pakistani insurgency.
+Numerous terrorist organizations operate within the nation's borders, launching attacks on the Pakistani population and in neighboring Afghanistan and India.1

 Since its independence in 1947, Pakistan has relied predominantly on its military to shoulder much of the burden for internal security.
-Military forces have conducted large-scale operations against militant groups with limited success,2 while Pakistan's police forces and other law enforcement institutions remain underresourced and weak.
+Military forces have conducted large-scale operations against militant groups with limited success,2 while Pakistan's police forces and other law enforcement institutions remain under-resourced and weak.